 When edentulism is used as a standalone term it usually means that all the teeth are absent, i.e. complete edentu...

-Emissary veins (also known as the vena emissaria) are the small valveless veins that pass via the foramina of the skull, providing a venous communication between the dural venous sinuses and veins of the scalp or veins inferior to the skull base.
+Emissary veins (also known as the vena emissaria) are small valveless, thin-walled veins that pass via the foramina of the skull, providing a venous communication between the dural venous sinuses and veins of the scalp or veins inferior to the skull base (cranial-cerebral anastomosis).
+Thus, the...

 Endolymph is one of the two types of cochlear fluids, the other being perilymph.
 It is located in the scala media of the cochlea.

-It is secreted by the stria vascularis (colloquially called 'battery of the cochlea') on the outer wall of the scala media.
-It has a high level of potassium (K+) and...
+It is secreted by the stria vascularis (also colloquially called the 'battery of the cochlea') on the outer wall of the scala media.
+It has a high level of potassium...

 The endolymphatic duct is a small epithelial-lined channel, part of the membranous labyrinth that passes through the vestibular aqueduct in the bony labyrinth of the petrous temporal bone.
 It arises from the utricle and saccule via the utriculosaccule duct and drains endolymph.
 The distal end is...